smitesh-sutaria/edge-desktop-virtualization/tiber/kubevirt_gfx_guide.md

 ### 1.5 Enable Virt-Handler to discover Graphics VFs
 Update KubeVirt custom resource configuration to enable virt-handler to discover graphics VFs on the host.
 All discovered VFs will be published as *allocatable* resource

+**Update Graphics Device ID in `kubevirt-gfx-sriov/manifests/kubevirt-cr-gfx-sriov.yaml` if not found**
+  - Read the Device ID of Intel Graphics Card from Host, Ex: for RPL
+    ```sh
+    $ cat /sys/devices/pci0000\:00/0000\:00\:02.0/device

+    0xa7a0
+    ```
+  - Add the Device ID in `pciHostDevices` section
+    ```yaml
+    - pciVendorSelector: "8086:a7a0"
+      resourceName: "intel.com/sriov-gpudevice"
+      externalResourceProvider: false
+    ```

+Apply the YAML changes

 ```sh
 cd kubevirt-gfx-sriov